-Quality of timber depends on geographical location.
-Some places timbers are much better quality than others, like mangoes we get from Rajshahi district in Bangladesh is the sweetest than any other district in the country.
+The quality of timber depends on geographical location.
+Some places' timbers are much better quality than others, like mangoes we get from the Rajshahi district in Bangladesh are the sweetest than any other district in the country.
 Teak grows in many countries of the world, but teak from Burma is the best in the world.
-We had the opportunity to compare oak from United States and other countries of the world.
-We found that, oak from United States is much better crispier and stronger.
+We had the opportunity to compare oak from the United States and other countries of the world.
+We found that oak from the United States is much better crispier and stronger.

 In my country Bangladesh, Chittagong grows the best teak.
 Quality is almost similar to Burma teak, price is much cheaper too.
 Shill Karai comes only from Chittagong.
 Same karai grows other parts in the country, is called Kali karai.
 Quality of Kali Karai is much inferior to Chittagong Shill Karai.

-Gamari also grows many countries in the world.
-I’ve found the Gamari from Chittagong district in Bangladesh is the best.
+Gamari also grows in many countries in the world.
+I’ve found the Gamari from the Chittagong district in Bangladesh is the best.

-Ninety percent of our total product we sale is, Jessore Mahogany, because they are cheaper and better.
+Ninety percent of the total product we sell is, Jessore Mahogany because they are cheaper and better.

-Most of the consumer doesn’t understand the meaning of seasoning.
-They think, laying the timber in sunlight will take the moisture out from timber and will be properly seasoned.
-That is a process to season timber, but will take long time to have it seasoned properly and the timber may split and get bowed.
+The most consumer doesn’t understand the meaning of seasoning.
+They think, that laying the timber in sunlight will take the moisture out of the timber and will be properly seasoned.
+That is a process to season timber, but it will take a long time to have it seasoned properly and the timber may split and get bowed.
 For commercial purposes, it’s not feasible at all.
-If we have to use 2000 CFT lumber for production every day, it’s not possible to lay the lumber in sun for a year and do production.
-In this kind of situation we must have a modern Kiln-Dry Chamber.
-Old version Kiln-Dry Chambers take 15 to 30 days to season.
+If we have to use 2000 CFT lumber for production every day, it’s not possible to lay the lumber in the sun for a year and do the production.
+In this kind of situation, we must have a modern Kiln-Dry Chamber.
+The old version Kiln-Dry Chambers takes 15 to 30 days to season.
 I’ve developed a Kiln-Dry Chamber which takes only 48 hours to bring the moisture down to 7 to 12 percent.
-In this Kiln-Dry Chamber we use high temperature, but doesn’t effect on the quality of the timber.
+In this Kiln-Dry Chamber, we use high temperatures but doesn’t affect the quality of the timber.

-We may have good quality timber, which is properly seasoned, if we don’t make the door properly, it may not be strong, long lasting and good looking.
-I’ve developed some machines which does the job properly and quickly, like 4-side planer, with minimum length capacity of 12”.
-Multi Rip Saw, Multi guided cutting machine, Tenor Machine, Mortising Machine, Auto bit Cutter, Large Oscillating Drum Sander and Back to Back Abrasive Rotary Brush Sander, all these machines works together and make the job done right.
+We may have good quality timber, which is properly seasoned, if we don’t make the door properly, it may not be strong, long-lasting, and good-looking.
+I’ve developed some machines which do the job properly and quickly, like a 4-side planer, with a minimum length capacity of 12”.
+Multi Rip Saw, Multi guided cutting machine, Tenor Machine, Mortising Machine, Auto bit Cutter, Large Oscillating Drum Sander, and Back Back Abrasive Rotary Brush Sander, all these machines work together and make the job done right.